 Looking like a character straight from the pages of Midnight in the Garden of Good and Evil, the man appeared, singular and alone, along with a reputation of coming from the great southern heritage of independent thinkers and individualists.
 He sprayed some water, called a dog, and then he was gone.

-His name is Ryan Gainey and we are in his garden, invited but not necessarily welcome.
+His name is Ryan Gainey and we are in his garden.

 Ryan Gainey & The Garden of Poetry and Prose

 The garden sits in Decatur, Georga on a plot of land 150′ x 150′.
 Mr. Gainey is correct when he says it seems much larger.
 The particular genius of this garden lies in four areas (at least):